javieitez/mydocs/CSS_on_a_nutshell.md

 As a good practice, stick to functional names (IE: _disabled_ instead of _gray_).
 Use things like `class="warning"` instead of `class="red"`.
 As a good practice, use consistent names across the whole project.

+### Nested Targeting

+* `a {}` targets all _a href_ links across the whole project
+* `.description-box p a {}` targets all _a href_ links that are inside a p tag that is inside a div (or anything else) that belongs to the class _description-box_

+Styles that are more precisely targeted take priority over generic ones, so the second example on the list above would apply that style to the a links that specifically match the criteria, overwriting the generic style.
+All other a links of the project would fit to the generic style.